Top blog articles

 Another factor to keep in mind is whether you want a hollow-core door or a solid-wood paneled door.
 The lightweight hollow-core door is quite obviously inexpensive.
 Since it’s not soundproofing in nature, it’s better suited for closet doors or pantry doors.

 The heavier solid-wood paneled door is more durable — and pricier too.
 You have the option of additional designs, materials, and high-quality manufacturing.
-A solid core door (not to be confused with solid wood door) is a good choice for a bedroom where you need reduced interior noise and maximum privacy.
+A solid core door (not to be confused with a solid wood door) is a good choice for a bedroom where you need reduced interior noise and maximum privacy.

 Slab door vs prehung door